innate2adaptive/CovidsortiumTCRExpanded/README.md

 - [x] **2A, B, C** annotated_overlap.R - looks at the overlap with expanded and with controls (generated with controls_long.R), plots the venn diagram and the bar plot.

-*controls numbers generated with old controls to figure out code.
-Need to re-run with controls from myriad when done*

 - [x] **2D** script_4.R Section C.

 script_4.R uses exp_AB_merge2.txt, which is the list of annotated TCRs.
 There is no “script” for generating this.
 It is constructed semi-manually from the annotation data from Tao as well as what was in VDJdb and the Franics et al. paper.